vercel-support/johnny.sh/content/blog/the-problem-with-react-context.md

 }
 ```

-I'm seeing this pop up in codebases all over the place.
+This sort of pattern is popping up in codebases all over the place.
 People are [talking](https://medium.com/cleverprogrammer/the-react-context-api-364da590aa73) about [replacing](https://dev.to/ibrahima92/redux-vs-react-context-which-one-should-you-choose-2hhh) Redux with Context.

 ## Why is this bad?

 It's not bad.
 Actually it's fine.
-There is just one problem: the global store is shared, and not memoized.
+There is just one problem: the global store **global**, and not memoized.
 When anything in the context changes, any component which used the `useStore` hook will update.
 This will cause a lot of unnecessary re-renders.

+From the above example, if I have a component which uses `globalState.user`, and a different component uses `globalState.likes`, **both** components will be rendered if anything in the store changes.

-This is exactly why the Redux hooks API exposes this weird [`isEqual`](https://react-redux.js.org/api/hooks) function as the second argument -- it's for memoizing, and judging if a re-render is needed.
+This is exactly why the Redux hooks API exposes this [`isEqual`](https://react-redux.js.org/api/hooks) function as the second argument to `useSelector` -- it's for memoizing, and judging if a re-render is needed.

 ```javascript
 const result = useSelector(selector, equalityFn)